 Alcohol in Skincare: Type 2 – The Fatty Kind

-The fatty kind of alcohols are used in your skincare for a handful of reasons;
+These fatty kinds of alcohol are used in your skincare for a handful of reasons;

 - They help marry up oil and water (e.g. they make cream!)

-- Fatty alcohols help to recondition your skin (they’re fatty which means they’re oil like and your skins top layers are all oil based, that means these 2 get on better than best friends, they have a bond more like twins!)
+- Fatty alcohols help to recondition your skin (they’re fatty which means they’re oil like and your skins top layers are all oil based)

-You’ll find fatty alcohols named on a skincare ingredients list as;
+You’ll find fatty alcohols on your skincare ingredients list as;

 - Cetearyl alcohol